$b \to c$ semileptonic sum rule: Current status and prospects: Sum rule for total decay rate

 So far, we have assumed that $\delta_{\Lambda_c}$ is sufficiently small.
 However, it may become non-negligible if the NP contributions $C_X$ are sizable.
 In Fig.~\ref{fig:delta_HQ}, we present the potential size of $\delta^{\rm HQ}_{\Lambda_c}(ij)$ for $(ij) = (V_LS_L)$, $(V_LS_R)$, $(SS)$, $(S_RS_L)$, $(TT)$, and $(TV_L)$ in the left and central panels.
 The error bars represent $68\,\%$ probability intervals, obtained by constructing probability distributions using toy Monte Carlo simulations.
 We observe that when the $B \to D^{(*)}$ form factors are evaluated using the BGL parameterization, the uncertainties associated with the tensor operator become large and asymmetric around the central values, particularly for $(ij) = (TT)$.
 Such a behavior is clearly seen in Fig.~\ref{fig:prob_TT}, where we show the probability distribution for $\delta^{\rm HQ}_{\Lambda_c}(TT)$.
 In contrast, the probability distributions for other $\delta^{\rm HQ}_{\Lambda_c}(ij)$ can be approximated by Gaussian.

 The corrections $\delta^{\rm HQ}_{\Lambda_c}(ij)$ appear along with the WCs that encode the NP contributions, as described in Eq.~\eqref{eq:delta_int}.
 Table~\ref{Tab:scenario} summarizes the WCs for several NP scenarios motivated by the current $R_{D^{(*)}}$ anomaly.
 We consider three ``single operator'' scenarios and three ``single leptoquark (LQ)'' scenarios.
 The WCs are obtained from a global fit to the experimental data on $R_{D^{(*)}}$ and the $D^*$ longitudinal polarization $F_L^{D^*}$, as detailed in Ref.~\cite{Iguro:2024hyk}.
 Although the fit is performed using HQET-based form factors, the following conclusions remain valid even when we adopt the BGL parameterization.
 In the right panel of Fig.~\ref{fig:delta_HQ}, we show the correction to the sum rule prediction for $R_{\Lambda_c}$ in those scenarios.
-Here, we express the deviation as
+Here, we express the deviation as\footnote{ In the last equation, since the Wilson coefficients are extracted, $\delta R_{\Lambda_c}^{kl}$ seems to depend on a scale $\mu$.
+However, this is not the case, because $\delta_{\Lambda_c}^{kl}$ in the middle expression is $\mu$-independent. }

 Compared with the current experimental uncertainties in $R_{\Lambda_c}$, we find that the corrections are negligible in all scenarios.
 Moreover, they are expected to remain smaller than the projected LHCb uncertainties except in the $T$, $\text{R}_2$, and $\text{S}_1$ scenarios when using the BGL parameterization for the $B \to D^{(*)}$ transitions.
 In these exceptional cases, NP contributions to the tensor operator $C_T$ become significant.
 Therefore, further improvements in the determination of tensor form factors are essential for enabling reliable predictions from the sum rule.